Maritime domain awareness: European Union

+In the Faroe Islands and Greenland, MDA is achieved mainly by Joint Arctic Command of the Danish Defence.
+Surveillance is achieved by the Royal Danish Navy THETIS-class and KNUD RASMUSSEN-class OPVs as well as Royal Danish Air Force MH60R Sea Hawk helicopters and Challenger aircraft, and information is fused and analyzed by the Joint Rescue Coordination Center of the Joint Arctic Command.

+A number of challenges exist to Danish maritime domain awareness.
+In the Danish straits, which have ideal operating conditions for submarines, underwater domain awareness is very limited, and the sheer size of the arctic and north Atlantic parts of the Danish maritime domain makes comprehensive maritime domain awareness very difficult.

+Furthermore, the navy ships patrolling both areas are deemed outdated and increasingly unfit for the task.

 In Greenland the Danish navy is building up its capabilities over the coming years, in 2021 the Mette Frederiksen Government together with Venstre, Danish Peoples’s Party, Danish Social Liberal Party, Conservative Peoples’s Party and Liberal Alliance, increased the budget with further 1.5 billion DKK.
 These new capabilities includes drones, education, analyst center, satellite surveillance and radar systems.
 The purpose is to give the navy better capabilities to support the civil society in SAR missions, environment surveillance, fishery control, research etc. The agreement also accommodates wishes from NATO, that Denmark should acquire long range drones for surveillance of the ocean.

+In light of the deteriorating security situation following Russia’s 2022 invasion of Ukraine, the Mette Frederiksen Government has announced a further increase in defense spending towards 2% of GDP in 2033.
+While the details of the surge in spending are still being negotiated, plans are in motion to replace both the THETIS-class and DIANA-class with more modern and capable vessels as well as procurement of towed-array sonar to increase underwater awareness capabilities for the ABSALON-class frigates.